mario-nakazawa/csc493-fall2021/README.md

 ### Prerequisites

-- What is likely to be needed to install and to run *YourProposedProjectName* go here.
+What is likely to be needed to install and to run *YourProposedProjectName* go here.
+If nothing is required (i.e. it is a website), state so.

 ## Built With